 Applying for Unemployment Benefits in Wyoming

 Do you know where to register for unemployment benefits in Wyoming?
 If you do not, you are not alone.
-Many unemployed individuals do not know how or where to apply for unemployment, and at times, information on the internet can be unreliable.
-If you are asking yourself “How can I sign up for unemployment?” the material below can provide you with extremely relevant information:
+Many unemployed individuals do not know how or where to apply for unemployment.
+If you are asking yourself “How can I sign up for unemployment?” the material below can provide you with some relevant information, including:

 If you do not know where to sign up for unemployment in WY, please note that the state is very flexible in regards to the application process.
 You can file online, over the phone, or by mail.

 Filing Your Initial Unemployment Claim in Wyoming

 You must file for unemployment benefits in Wyoming every two weeks, and if you recently lost your job, you will need to wait two weeks before filing your first claim.
 The state recommends keeping track of dates because if you fail to file on time, your claim will probably be denied.
 You can file for an unemployment claim exactly six days after the end of the second week.
 Even if you are initially denied benefits, you will need to continue filing if you intend to appeal the decision.
 You will not receive benefits for any weeks you forget to file.